awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

   + If you copy an encrypted DB snapshot from your AWS account, you can specify a value for this parameter to encrypt the copy with a new AWS KMS CMK\.
 If you don't specify a value for this parameter, then the copy of the DB snapshot is encrypted with the same AWS KMS CMK as the source DB snapshot\.
   + If you copy an encrypted DB snapshot that is shared from another AWS account, then you must specify a value for this parameter\.
   + If you specify this parameter when you copy an unencrypted snapshot, the copy is encrypted\.
-  + If you copy an encrypted snapshot to a different AWS Region, then you must specify a AWS KMS CMK for the destination AWS Region\.
+  + If you copy an encrypted snapshot to a different AWS Region, then you must specify an AWS KMS CMK for the destination AWS Region\.
 AWS KMS CMKs are specific to the AWS Region that they are created in, and you cannot use encryption keys from one AWS Region in another AWS Region\.
 + `PreSignedUrl` – The URL that contains a Signature Version 4 signed request for the `CopyDBSnapshot` API operation in the source AWS Region that contains the source DB snapshot to copy\.

-  You must specify this parameter when you copy an encrypted DB snapshot from another AWS Region by using the Amazon RDS API\.
+  Specify this parameter when you copy an encrypted DB snapshot from another AWS Region by using the Amazon RDS API\.
 You can specify the source Region option instead of this parameter when you copy an encrypted DB snapshot from another AWS Region by using the AWS CLI\.

   The presigned URL must be a valid request for the `CopyDBSnapshot` API operation that can be run in the source AWS Region containing the encrypted DB snapshot to be copied\.
 The presigned URL request must contain the following parameter values:
-  + `DestinationRegion` \- The AWS Region that the encrypted DB snapshot will be copied to\.
-This AWS Region is the same one where the `CopyDBSnapshot` action is called that contains this presigned URL\.
+  + `DestinationRegion` – The AWS Region that the encrypted DB snapshot will be copied to\.
+This AWS Region is the same one where the `CopyDBSnapshot` operation is called that contains this presigned URL\.

-    For example, if you copy an encrypted DB snapshot from the us\-west\-2 Region to the us\-east\-1 Region, then you call the `CopyDBSnapshot` action in the us\-east\-1 Region and provide a presigned URL that contains a call to the `CopyDBSnapshot` action in the us\-west\-2 Region\.
+    For example, suppose that you copy an encrypted DB snapshot from the us\-west\-2 Region to the us\-east\-1 Region\.
+You then call the `CopyDBSnapshot` operation in the us\-east\-1 Region and provide a presigned URL that contains a call to the `CopyDBSnapshot` operation in the us\-west\-2 Region\.
 For this example, the `DestinationRegion` in the presigned URL must be set to the us\-east\-1 Region\.
-  + `KmsKeyId` \- The AWS KMS key identifier for the key to use to encrypt the copy of the DB snapshot in the destination AWS Region\.
-This is the same identifier for both the `CopyDBSnapshot` action that is called in the destination AWS Region, and the action contained in the presigned URL\.
+  + `KmsKeyId` – The AWS KMS key identifier for the key to use to encrypt the copy of the DB snapshot in the destination AWS Region\.
+This is the same identifier for both the `CopyDBSnapshot` operation that is called in the destination AWS Region, and the operation contained in the presigned URL\.
-  + `SourceDBSnapshotIdentifier` \- The DB snapshot identifier for the encrypted snapshot to be copied\.
+  + `SourceDBSnapshotIdentifier` – The DB snapshot identifier for the encrypted snapshot to be copied\.
 This identifier must be in the Amazon Resource Name \(ARN\) format for the source AWS Region\.
 For example, if you are copying an encrypted DB snapshot from the us\-west\-2 Region, then your `SourceDBSnapshotIdentifier` looks like the following example: `arn:aws:rds:us-west-2:123456789012:snapshot:mysql-instance1-snapshot-20161115`\.

   For more information on Signature Version 4 signed requests, see the following:
   + [Authenticating requests: Using query parameters \(AWS signature version 4\)](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html) in the Amazon Simple Storage Service API Reference